oceanprotocol/docs/contribute/README.md

 ### Report a bug 🐞

-Do you think you see a bug in the code?
+Have you found a bug in the code?
 To report a bug that _isn't a vulnerability_, go to the relevant GitHub repository, click on the _Issues_ tab, and select _Bug Report_.

 First, make sure that you search existing open + closed issues + PRs to see if your bug has already been reported there.
 If not, then go ahead and create a new bug report! 🦸